 Sorry, you must log in to save an item.

-First, avocados took over the brunch scene, and now they’ve taken the beauty scene by storm, too.
+Avocados have become a popular brunch option, and now they’ve taken the beauty world by storm, too.
 We’ve seen something similar happen with apple cider vinegar, and now avocado is the latest edible ingredient to start showing up in skin care products and hair mask formulas alike.
 Today, we’re focusing on the topic of avocado for hair.
-Can your favorite taco topping double as a hair care staple?
-Well, while you might not want to slather your strands in guac, maybe an avocado hair mask is a more suitable option.
-Keep reading to learn about whether avocados have hair care benefits and how you can incorporate products formulated with this superfood into your routine.
+The thought of your favorite taco topping doubling as a hair-care staple may seem a little far-fetched, but it can be done with a few tweaks.
+That means leaving guac behind and slathering your strands with an avocado hair treatment.
+Keep reading to learn about whether avocados have hair-care benefits and how you can incorporate products formulated with this superfood into your routine.

 According to the National Center for Biotechnology Information (NCBI), in the context of a healthy diet, avocados have significant levels of dietary fiber, potassium, magnesium, vitamin A, vitamin C, vitamin E, folate, and vitamin B6.